katakampranav/Comment-Toxicity-Model/README.md

 ### Training Time and Performance

 Training this model was time-consuming due to the complexity of the LSTM architecture and the size of the dataset.
-It took approximately 10 hours to train the model for just 10 epochs, and the accuracy achieved was only around 50%.
-Although this level of accuracy is not optimal, it highlights the challenges involved in training deep learning models on large datasets.
+It took approximately 10 hours to train the model for just 10 epochs, and the accuracy achieved was only around 70%.
+Although this level of accuracy is not so worst but pretty good, it highlights the challenges involved in training deep learning models on large datasets.

 ![Screenshot 2024-08-01 232437](https://github.com/user-attachments/assets/e4eab0f1-6424-4fd2-9e6a-872b40104239)